iakhil/cric_stats/README.md

 1. Open `index.html` in your web browser
 2. Select a game mode (Batting or Bowling)
 3. Click "Start Game"
-4. For each player shown, select a statistic to guess
+4. For each player shown, you'll be asked to guess a randomly selected statistic
-5. Enter your guess and click "Submit"
+5. Enter your guess and click "Submit" (or press Enter)
 6. See how close you were and your score for that round
 7. Continue for 10 rounds to get your final score
 8. Try to beat your high score!